Omega-84/brutalist-documentation-videos/RENDER-4K-AND-UPLOAD.md

 # Render Final Cuts at 4K & Upload — Contributor Guide

-*For Rishabh.
+*For YouTube team.
 This is the whole loop: render fast, judge, and either ship a final 4K cut to YouTube or leave notes in the video's folder.
 Everything here is the real toolkit as it stands — commands are copy-paste ready.*

 ---